Abu Dhabi is a mind-blowing mix of intricate culture and historical significance, not to mention architectural brilliance and world-class design.

 Yas Marina Circuit is the home for motorsports in the Middle East and for the past 10 years it’s played host to the final race of the Formula One World Racing Championship.
 The track is at its busiest annually in November when as many as 60,000 people pack into the stands to see the best of the best F1 drivers in the world do their thing.
 The rest of the time it’s a tourist attraction that allows motoring enthusiasts to experience the thrill of the track.
 Whether you’re keen on getting behind the wheel of an Aston Martin and satisfying your need for speed, or you prefer trying your hand at go-karting or releasing your inner dragster, there’s something here to get everyone revved up.

 Keep the little kids and big kids at heart entertained with a day at one of the emirate’s newest theme parks.
-Warner Bros World features six immersive ‘worlds’ — Bedrock, the Plaza, Dynamite Gulch, Cartoon Junction, Gotham City and Metropolis — and as you’d expect, it’s jam-packed with all the popular Warner Bros characters and plenty of rides, shows and attractions to entertain all ages.
-Located a 20-minute drive from the city in the Yas Island entertainment precinct (that’s also home to Ferrari World, Yas Waterworld, Yas Mall and Yas Marina Circuit), the 15-hectare park is an indoor venue and provides heaps of opportunities to get up close and personal with Bugs, Daffy and the rest of the gang.
-Take your camera; there’s no shortage of selfie opportunities!
+Warner Bros.
+World features six immersive ‘worlds’ — Bedrock, the Plaza, Dynamite Gulch, Cartoon Junction, Gotham City and Metropolis — and as you would expect, it’s jam-packed with rides, shows and attractions.
+Get up close and personal with Bugs, Daffy, and the rest of the gang; there’s no shortage of selfie opportunities!

 Situated inside the Presidential Palace compound on the western end of the Corniche, the new Qasr Al Watan is a publicly accessible palace, legislative centre and cultural landmark that celebrates Arabic custom in all its facets.
 Incredibly elaborate in its design and decorated with white, yellow and blue hues to represent the surrounding landscape, visitors to the palace make their way through beautiful gardens beneath huge white domes.